DoDAO-io/dodao-defi-course/generated/questions/derivatives.md

 ---

-##### What happens to a bank that has perfectly hedged its portfolio during the time when interest rates fall in the futures market?
+##### What happens to a bank that has perfectly hedged its portfolio during the time when contract prices fall in the futures market?

 - [ ]  Gets a loss
 - [ ]  Gets a gain